Maaz124/midlifewellness/replit.md

 The application is designed for easy deployment to platforms like Vercel, Netlify, or traditional VPS hosting with minimal configuration changes.

 ## Changelog
 - July 04, 2025.
+COMPLETED EMAIL INTEGRATION with SendGrid for professional user communications
+- July 04, 2025.
 COMPLETED DATABASE MIGRATION TO POSTGRESQL with authentication integration
 - July 04, 2025.
 COMPLETED Week 6 "Future Self & Goal Mapping" with all 4 comprehensive interactive components - PROTECTED
 - July 04, 2025.
 COMPLETED Week 5 "Clarity & Cognitive Flow" with all 4 comprehensive interactive components - PROTECTED